dymmond/asyncz/docs/index.md

     from asyncz.schedulers import AsyncIOScheduler
     ...

-    # handle_lifespan is optional, set to true if you don't want to pass it down because the asgiserver doesn't support it
+    # handle_lifespan is optional, set to True if you don't want to pass it down because the underlying app doesn't support it
     # this is true for django
     application = AsyncIOScheduler().asgi(application, handle_lifespan=False)
     # or more simple (please do not use both together)